SmalltalkZen/phriak/README.md

 ```smalltalk
 "Create a default client (a RiakHttpClient instance) pointing to default host and http port"client := RiakClient default.
 "Or, set the host, port and client type explicitly"client := RiakClient http	host: '127.0.0.1';	port: 8098;	yourself.
 ```

+**Note:** For clusters with more than one node, the host and port should [point to a load balancer](http://docs.basho.com/riak/latest/ops/advanced/configs/load-balancing-proxy/) (such as HAProxy or Nginx).
+Do not instantiate a separate client for each node.
 ### Reading and Writing (CRUD)
 ```smalltalk"Reference a bucket"users := client bucketNamed: 'users'.